richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 EmrEtlRunner moves the SnowPlow event data through four distinct buckets during the ETL process.
 These buckets are as follows:

-1. The **in** bucket contains the raw SnowPlow event logs to process
+1. The In Bucket contains the raw SnowPlow event logs to process
-2. The **processing** bucket is where EmrEtlRunner moves the raw event logs for processing
+2. The Processing Bucket is where EmrEtlRunner moves the raw event logs for processing
-3. The **out** bucket is where EmrEtlRunner stores the processed SnowPlow-format event files
+3. The Out Bucket is where EmrEtlRunner stores the processed SnowPlow-format event files
-4. The **archive** bucket is where EmrEtlRunner moves the raw SnowPlow event logs after successful processing
+4. The Archive Bucket is where EmrEtlRunner moves the raw SnowPlow event logs after successful processing

-You will have already setup the **in** bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.
+You will have already setup the In Bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.

 So, create the other three buckets in the same AWS region as your in bucket.
 Take